Xylokastro: Geography

 Xylokastro is situated on the coast of the Gulf of Corinth, 30 km northwest of Corinth, near the mouth of the river Trikalitikos.
 Apart from the narrow strip of land along the coast, where the town Xylokastro lies, the municipal unit is mountainous.
 The Greek National Road 8a (Corinth - Patras) passes through the town.
+The Xylokastro railway station is served by trains between Kiato and Aigio.

 History

 The town took its name from a wooden castle (ξύλινο κάστρο), probably built in the 13th century.
 It was also known as Solo Castro.
 The village Stylia was known as Viladusa by the Venetians in the 18th century.